kirillzx/-Competitions-/Hackathon ITMO FinTech/README.md

 # ITMO Hack FinTech Case 2022

 The task was to predict the activity of companies by their transactional activity.
-Its multi-label classification.
+Its multi-label classification with 35 labels.
 ### File desriptions
 TrainModel.ipynb - file for training model (the paths are prescribed for training on kaggle)